 After 12 hours of squirming about in a not-too-comfortable seat, and with some shut-eye in between, I arrived at Frankfurt at 6.30 in the morning.
 The moment I stepped out of the airport, the cold autumn air bit into me so sharply I was totally unprepared for it.
 I guessed it must have been about 10 degrees.
 Undaunted, I quickly put on a sweater, pushed my RM160-overweight baggage to a quiet corner and began to slowly reassemble my bike.

-One and a half hours later, I pushed off into the main road and headed for a bike shop near the airport where I planned to buy a front rack, and a pair of panniers to match.
+One and a half hours later, I pushed off onto the main road and headed for a bike shop near the airport where I planned to buy a front rack, and a pair of panniers to match.
 Germany was, after all, the home of 3 very popular brands of touring equipment — Ortlieb panniers, Schwalbe tires and Tubus racks.

 I decided to then head for Geisenhem instead to look for my old friends from Penang — the Pohs — Eva and her 2 sons, Aljoscha and Mavin.
 The boys and my kids grew up together as neighbours but after they moved back to Germany, we lost touch with them.